unrealircd/unrealircd-contrib/README.md

 This is the unrealircd-contrib repository.
-It contains 3rd party modules for UnrealIRCd 5.
+It contains 3rd party modules for UnrealIRCd.

 ## Use at your own risk